Course Title: Bachelor of Science (Honours) in Tourism Management (Add On)

 The Minimum entry requirement for the BSc (Honours) in Tourism Management is a Merit Lower or above in an Ordinary Degree in Tourism Management or equivalent.
 Students graduating from other third-level institutions with an equivalent qualification who are seeking an honours level degree are encouraged to apply.
 Students will be selected on the basis of their academic results.
 Final selection may involve an interview.

 Applicants for this course should have a minimum IELTS (Academic Version) English Proficiency of 6 overall (or equivalent) with nothing less than 5.5 in each component.

 This one year course provides an opportunity for students who have successfully completed the BA Ordinary degree in Tourism Management to attain an honours degree in a further single year of study.
-It runs in conjunction with the BSc (Honours) in Leisure Management and BSc (Honours) in Hospitality Management.
+It runs in conjunction with the BSc (Honours) in Hospitality Management.